PuneinvestPuneinvest

 How many years do I need to be paid to Sukanya Samriddhi Yojana?

-Deposits can be made until the end of 15 years from the opening date.
+Deposits can be made in a Sukanya Samriddhi Yojana account for a period of 15 years from the date of opening the account.

 What is the method by which the SSY rate of interest is calculated every month?